COMPLETE MAGNESIUM SUPPORT

 • 1 tbsp Garlic infused olive oil

-• 1 fresh of parsley (stems chopped finely to add into the stock and chop the leaves to add at the end of the cooking)
+• 1 tbsp of fresh parsley (stems chopped finely to add into the stock and chop the leaves to add at the end of the cooking)

 • 1 lime (I'm allergic to lemon, so you can add either)